Building your brand’s credibility is one of the main reasons to pursue a content marketing strategy.

 When citing sources, try to find multiple places to verify your facts.
 Also, be sure to actually cite your sources and give credit where credit’s due.

-I’m not talking about publishing long articles just for the sake of it.
-But covering a topic in detail with a clear structure will not only win over your readers, it will increase your authority in Google’s eyes as well.
+That doesn’t mean you should publish long articles just for the sake of hitting a word-count quota.
+But covering a topic in detail with a clear structure not only wins over your readers, it also increases your authority in Google’s eyes as well.

 Did you know poor grammar can directly affect your website conversions?

-Let’s look at a few examples.
-In a small (barely reputable) study, 1,003 people were asked what was most likely to damage their opinion of a brand on social media.
-I understand 1000 people isn’t a great sample size, but I did find it interesting that the largest group (42%) said grammar and spelling affect their opinion of a brand.
+- In this study, 1,003 people were asked what was most likely to damage their opinion of a brand on social media.
+The largest group (42%) said grammar and spelling.

 - Websites with well-written reviews have better conversions.
 This was found on TripAdvisor and Amazon.